FireDemon290304/Tierlist-User-Analysis/README.md

 ## TODO:

 - stop dupes inside main scrape
+- make page object pool so i dont need to instanciate new ones all the time
   - if jsonl file gets too large before i go to db, simply make fewer letters/do abbr
   - be annoyed that some users make duplicate lists that link to different endpoints but are identical, so there are dupes even though all links in main page scraping are sanitized...
 - make check when instancing node server, so i dont have to comment out stuff during debug in VSCode